Do we choose our interests or do our interests choose us?

 Yes; we can choose among our interests.
 Some of our interests may drag us down — for example, interest in mindless acquisition and consumption driven by excessive greed.
 In contrast, some of our interests may draw us up — for example, interest in constructive activities such as educating others, organizing events or making things.
 These interests enable us to grow and contribute, both materially and spiritually.

 By careful self-observation, we can understand how our various interests affect us.
 Then we can nourish our healthy interests by conscientiously attending to them and starve our unhealthy interests by conscientiously neglecting them.
 And while harmonizing with our natural interests (Bhagavad-gita 18.60), if we also connect with our indwelling Lord (18.61-62), we will grow toward our full potential.

 We can’t always choose our interests, but we can always choose among our interests.

 - List ten things that naturally interest you.

-- Analyze which of those things draw you ahead and which drag you behind.
+- Which of those things draw you up and which drag you down?

 - How can you nourish your healthy interests?

 18.60: Under illusion you are now declining to act according to My direction.
 But, compelled by the work born of your own nature, you will act all the same, O son of Kunti.